-Even better, take it to the next level with a portable Shortwave Radio which will provide more opportunity (more bands) to get even more information – which may be critical during a disaster.
+Even better, take it to the next level with a portable battery operated shortwave radio.
+It will provide more opportunity (more bands) to get even more information – which may be critical during a disaster.

-Listening to Shortwave Radio, whether it be a hobby or gathering information during a disastrous event, will provide news and information from around the world from broadcasts and sources ranging from government, business, independent and personal individuals.
+Listening to Shortwave Radio, whether a hobby, or gathering information during a disastrous event, will provide news and information from around the region, country, and the world.
+Broadcasts and sources ranging from government, business, independent stations, and individuals.

 For example, let’s say your entire region loses electrical power.
 Lets say this results in a mostly, or total blackout of information from local broadcasters.
-Most people rely on cable TV, satellite TV, or the internet for their source of information.
+Most people rely on cable TV, satellite TV, or the internet for their sources of information.
 These stations could be completely off the air – and your TV will be down anyway from the grid being down.
 Some radio stations and transmitters will have emergency power generators, and if you had a portable (battery operated) radio, you could find out what’s going on.
 A shortwave radio will enable you to hear stations from very far away, enabling you to hear information from around the region, nation, and the world – beyond just your local region.

-I believe the following portable shortwave radio is (one of) the best.
+Though no longer manufactured, I believe the following portable shortwave radio is (one of) the best.
 I’ve had it for many years and am still completely satisfied with it’s quality and longevity.
 You can still find them in good used condition.

 The TECSUN brand also has a great reputation.
 I will suggest two of their models.
 The PL-380 is quite reasonably priced (although not as feature-rich).
 This portable shortwave radio comes with great reviews – and looks to be a great value.

-Shortwave radio is more than just an AM/FM radio.
-It contains frequency bands that for decades have allowed broadcasters to bounce signals around the globe, whereas AM is fairly local (much wider range at night, even up to ~1,000 miles if you’re DX’ing) – and FM is very localized.
+A typical ‘shortwave radio’ is more than just an AM/FM radio.
+It has frequency bands that for decades have allowed broadcasters (and Ham radio operators) to bounce signals around the globe.
+Whereas AM is fairly local (much wider range at night, even up to ~1,000 miles if you’re DX’ing) – and FM is very localized.